“Provides expert opinion and consultancy support to companies, institutes, Governments and public bodies in innovation and technology strategy”

 MA, MEng, MBA, CEng, FIChemE, FIMMM

 Chris McDonald is the Chief Executive Officer of the Materials Processing Institute.
-The Institute carries out industrial research and innovation in advanced materials, low carbon energy and the circular economy and has been supporting the materials, processing and energy sectors for over 70 years.
+The Institute carries out industrial research and innovation in advanced materials, industrial decarbonisation and the circular economy and has been supporting the materials, processing and energy sectors for over 75 years.
 Chris led the divestment and return to independent, not-for-profit ownership of the Institute in 2014.

 Chris’s background is in industrial research and manufacturing, where he has worked internationally.
 A graduate of Cambridge University, Chris is a Fellow the Institute of Chemical Engineers and of the Institute of Materials, Minerals and Mining.
 He sits on industrial advisory boards at a number of universities, including Oxford and Sheffield.